JamesBrianHill/sdk4i/README.md

 - Completely free-format RPG with lines up to 240 characters long (this is a self-imposed limit)

 ## Requirements and Installation
-- Requires IBM i 7.5 or higher.
+- IBM i version 7.4 or higher (see additional notes below)
 - The ability to upload source code to the IFS.
 - All SDK4i tables must be journaled.
 - Creation of some new libraries to keep SDK4i self-contained is recommended but not required.
-- Creation of a proper IFS directory (such as `/opt/sdk4i`) is recommended for permanent installation but you can upload the source to your personal directory if you just want to give it a test drive.
+- Creation of a proper IFS directory (such as `/opt/sdk4i`) is recommended for permanent installation but you can upload the source to your personal directory if you just want to give it a try.

+Note that because SDK4i uses source line lengths longer than 100 for SQLRPGLE source, your compiiler must be able to handle that.
+You can read more about the issue and the fix that was released on March 14, 2024 for IBM i versions 7.3, 7.4, and 7.5 [here](https://www.ibm.com/mysupport/s/defect/aCI3p0000008yvEGAQ/dt323498?language=en_US).

+While SDK4i is meant to be used on IBM i 7.4 or higher, most functionality is also available for IBM i 7.3.
+There are two procedures, both in the `TXT` component, that will do nothing when compiled for IBM i 7.3:
+- `TXT_Justify`
+- `TXT_Tokenize`

+The build program (`bldsdk4i`) will allow you to specify the target release for all SDK4i programs.
+By default it uses `*CURRENT` but you can change this in the source code along with target libraries and IFS path before you compile `bldsdk4i`.

 Step-by-step installation instructions are available in a [separate document](INSTALL.md).